LoopZ/V8Power/README.txt

     /A n        Set text attribute to n.
     /B color    Set the background text attribute to color (or a value).
     /F color    Set the forground text attribute to color (or a value).
-    /X column   Screen column to start the box.
     /W width    Override default width of the bar.
                 (default is from cursor to end of line) value       Sets the value in a percent of progress.